CQCumbers/kbrenders/about.md

 For general bug reports, questions, and feature requests, message [/u/CQ\_Cumbers](http://reddit.com/u/CQ_Cumbers) on reddit or CQ\_Cumbers on geekhack.
 Service outages, changelogs, and other information will be posted on the [geekhack thead](https://geekhack.org/index.php?topic=92666.0).

-*Many thanks to RAMA, Mech27, Simen, and Mechkeys.ca for their keyboard models.*
+*Many thanks to RAMA, Mech27, Simen, Mechkeys.ca, pk-elmo, overset, Proto[Typist], and CableCarDesigns for their keyboard models.*